-- 3. In Global Settings, select the Enable L3 Roaming check-box. - 4.
-From the Roaming Criteria drop-down, select one of these options to define the data format to establish connection between vDPs: UE Subnet or VLAN ID. - 5.
-Click OK.
+- 3. Select the Enable L3 Roaming check-box.

+- 4. From the Roaming Criteria drop-down, select one of these options to define the data format to establish connection between vDPs: UE Subnet or VLAN ID.

+- 5. Click OK.

 You have successfully enabled L3 roaming, and also set the roaming criteria based on which vDPs would connect within the network.